 Spetses

-Charming Spetses, part of the Saronic Islands, is a popular weekend destination due to its closeness to Athens.
-The island flourished with trade in Medieval times, and the locals constructed elegant mansions that survive today.
+The charming Greek Island of Spetses, part of the Saronic Islands, is a popular weekend destination.
+It is very close to Athens, making it a quick getaway for residents.
+The island flourished with trade in Medieval times, and the locals constructed elegant buildings that survive today.
 The town is large and ideal for long walks.

 Calm aqua water in front of colorful buildings on Spetses Island Greece.